IntersectMBO/plutus/plutus-metatheory/src/Builtin.lagda.md

 {-# COMPILE GHC findFirstSetBIT = \s -> fromIntegral $ Bitwise.findFirstSetBit s #-}

 {-# COMPILE GHC RIPEMD-160 = Hash.ripemd_160 #-}
+{-# FOREIGN GHC import PlutusCore.Crypto.ExpMod qualified as ExpMod #-}
+-- here we explicitly do a Natural-check on m; the builtin machinery in plutus does such a check usually implicitly -- but we cannot use the builtin machinery here.
+{-# COMPILE GHC expModINTEGER = \b e m ->
+    if m < 0
+    then Nothing
+    else fmap fromIntegral $ builtinResultToMaybe $ ExpMod.expMod b e (fromIntegral m) #-}

 -- no binding needed for appendStr
 -- no binding needed for traceStr